George E. Outland

-George Elmer Outland (October 8, 1906 - March 2, 1981) was an American educator, photographer, and politician who served two terms as a U.S. Representative from California from 1943 to 1947.
+George Elmer Outland (October 8, 1906 - March 2, 1981) was an American educator, photographer, and politician who served two terms as a U.S. representative from California from 1943 to 1947.

 Biography

 George Elmer Outland was born in Santa Paula, Ventura County, California, on October 8, 1906.
 He attended the public schools and Whittier College in California, where he received an A.B. degree in 1928.
 He received an M.A. from Harvard University in 1929 and a Ph.D. from Yale University in 1937.
 He also attended the University of Southern California in Los Angeles.

 Early career

-Outland served as assistant director of boys' work at Hale House in Boston, Massachusetts, from 1928–30 and director of boys' work at Denison House in Boston from 1929–33.
-He returned to Southern California to take a position as director of boys' work at Neighborhood House in Los Angeles from 1933-34.
-Outland was supervisor of boys' welfare for the Federal Transient Service of Southern California in 1934-35, and then director of New Haven Community College in Connecticut in 1935-36.
-He was an instructor at Yale University from 1935-37, and served on the faculty of Santa Barbara State College from 1937-42.
+Outland served as assistant director of boys' work at Hale House in Boston, Massachusetts, from 1928 to 1930 and director of boys' work at Denison House in Boston from 1929 to 1933.
+He returned to Southern California to take a position as director of boys' work at Neighborhood House in Los Angeles from 1933 to 1934.
+Outland was supervisor of boys' welfare for the Federal Transient Service of Southern California in 1934–35, and then director of New Haven Community College in Connecticut in 1935–36.
+He was an instructor at Yale University from 1935 to 1937, and served on the faculty of Santa Barbara State College from 1937 to 1942.
 (Note: Santa Barbara State College, by state law, converted to UCSB (University of California, Santa Barbara) in 1944.)